adelfazel/schedulingOptimization/README.md

-# Back End Developer Exercise

-The aim of this exercise is to simulate real working conditions to provide context for a code/design review session.
-The follow up review session will focus on your reasons for database/API design and pseudo-code/code implementation.
-As such it isn’t necessary to build a complete implementation, however having some runnable code is recommended (preferably in Python).

-The suggested time to spend on this exercise is at least 2 hours.

 ### Instructions

 For this challenge, we are looking for you to create the backend for a a simple rostering application.
 This application would be used for creating, editing and deleting both employees and shifts, and for managing the assignment and re-assignment of shifts to employees.
 It may also call out to an optimisation engine to assign all the shifts to employees in a least cost way.
 The tool may be used by a company that has one or multiple locations which need to be managed.